 Our fully integrated and autonomous monitoring service is recognised by ESA, having won the ESA EO Future Challenge of the Copernicus Masters 2019, awarded in Marseille.
 In the words of Dr. Thomas Beer, Copernicus Policy Coordinator at ESA “In the event of sudden environmental disasters, providing fast, reliable information to rescue teams is key.
 This is even more important in areas accommodating major industrial sites, such as nuclear or chemical facilities.
 The MYRIAD drone system working on Copernicus Sentinel imagery and triggering rescue activities automatically upon change detection will reduce the time elapsed from the occurrence of the event until the initiation of countermeasures by an important margin.
 MYRIAD combines perfectly the potential of Copernicus Sentinel-1 and -2 observations with the rapid close-up observation capacity of drones”.

 Our participation in the Copernicus Masters has been a great experience for the whole team at Svarmi.
 Back at our offices, we usually dream big and test many new ideas both in the field and in the lab, but we never thought that one of our ideas was going to be recognized by ESA and the space community!
-Being at the Space Oscars event in Marseille was a big boost for our morale, and it was great to share and network with many other great ideas and businesses.
+Being at the Awards Ceremony in Marseille was a big boost for our morale, and it was great to share and network with many other great ideas and businesses.
 Winning the ESA EO Future challenge has certainly brought a lot of attention to our company, as we are the first ones to receive such prize in Iceland.

 We received a lot of coverage in the media, and many clients were quite happy to be collaborating with a company that dreams big and achieves great things!
 Also, having our business model backed up through recognition from ESA has been a great help when convincing our investors that our ideas are worth it!
 In terms of the monetary prize, it has been amazing to further advance the detection algorithm and to collaborate with Sobloo (DIAS) to automate our services in their cloud.
 Again, we never thought that we were even going to pass the first selection, but here we are!
 For all of you out there that have a crazy but somewhat possible idea, do not doubt for a second to apply for the next Copernicus Masters 2019, it could very well be a new start for you, as it has been for us.

-Author: Victor Pajuelo Madrigal
+About Victor Pajuelo Madrigal:

 Originally from Spain, Victor moved to Iceland back in 2010.
 He studied Philosophy in his Bachelor, but was always interested in programming, science and environmental issues.
 That made him study a MSc. in Environment and Natural Resources at the University of Iceland, with a specialization in Geography and Remote Sensing.
 During his studies, he taught himself machine learning, advanced programming, remote sensing and GIS web development.
 It was during his studies that he helped Svarmi, together with the whole team, to become the Icelandic leader in remote sensing and machine learning applied to UAV and satellite datasets.
 Since then, Victor has been fully focused on developing Earth Observation products with both merging traditional remote sensing methodologies and deep learning approaches.